Speech-Rule-Engine/sre-l10n/README.md

 ### Rules

 * Add new locale to variable in `util.ts`.
+* Prepare empty rule and actions files for new locale.
-* OPTIONAL: Generate basic rules files from English with forward translation.
+* Generate basic rules files with forward translation.
 * Replace the corresponding yaml files with the translated ones or create them new.
 * Translate backwards, this will result in the correct rule files in SRE.
 * Translate forwards once more to update comment files, json files, etc. in the `l10n` repository.